google/attention-center/README.md

 ## How to use

+Make sure you have python and tensorflow installed.

 1. Clone it from GitHub including the submodules
 2. Build libjxl, for example by following the [instructions](https://github.com/libjxl/libjxl/blob/main/README.md) given in the the [libjxl repo](https://github.com/libjxl/libjxl).
 3. run the `encode_with_centers.py` script.